UniversidadExtremadura/resampling-algorithms-for-cyberattack-classification/README.md

 Source code available in:

 - config.yaml - Configuration file to configure algorithms and a pair of oversampling and undersampling techniques.
-- binary_model.py - Binary model generation file with the information from the configuration file.
-- two_step_ensemble.py - Two-step ensemble model file that selects the models that perform best.
+- main.py - Script to generate binary models, build ensemble model and generate results.

 Dataset available at:
 https://research.unsw.edu.au/projects/unsw-nb15-dataset